paralin/Terram/README.md

  - `npm run setup:dev`
  - `npm run server:dev:hmr`

 The `npm run setup:dev` script will get you up to speed with the Go dependencies.
+It will also link in your development version of GoTerram.

+When editing GoTerram, you can re-build the JavaScript by doing `./scripts/build_js.bash`.
+There is a shortcut to do this, you can type `npm run build:go` from this repository.